Bharath-MR-007/AI-Coding/Alert_llm/README.md

 A minimal Python project to simulate alert generation and receive alerts via a webhook, with automated troubleshooting and RCA suggestions using a local Ollama LLM.

 ## Features
-- **alert_simulator.py**: Periodically sends realistic alert payloads to a webhook endpoint.
+- **alert_simulator.py**: Periodically sends realistic alert payloads (with region, instance, timestamps, and random recovery) to a webhook endpoint.
+All generated alerts are exported to `alerts_log.json` for future analysis or Grafana ingestion.
-- **webhook_receiver.py**: Receives alerts, prints them, and queries a local Ollama LLM for troubleshooting and root cause analysis (RCA) suggestions.
+- **webhook_receiver.py**: Receives alerts, prints them, queries a local Ollama LLM for troubleshooting and root cause analysis (RCA) suggestions, and logs every alert and LLM response to `alert_log.json`.
+- **Robust LLM Output Parsing**: The receiver automatically extracts and parses JSON from LLM responses, even if wrapped in Markdown code blocks or extra text, ensuring reliable structured output.
 - **Ollama LLM Integration**: Automatically sends alert summaries to a local LLM (e.g., llama3) for expert SRE advice.
+Multi-model support is ready for future expansion.

 ---